Brill-Noether loci: Components of the same codimension are different

 Consider a chain of elliptic curves for which there exists a limit linear series of degree $d_1$ and rank $r_1$ with maximal sum of grid distances $A_1$ among repeated indices.
 From inequality \ref{eqin}, such a curve does not support a limit linear series of rank $r_2$ and degree $d_2$.
-Therefore, ${\mathcal M}^{r_1}_{g,d_1}\not= {\mathcal M}^{r_2}_{g,d_2}$.\end{proof}
+Therefore, ${\mathcal M}^{r_1}_{g,d_1}\nsubseteq {\mathcal M}^{r_2}_{g,d_2}$.\end{proof}

-The methods we use in the previous proof can also be used to exclude certain inclusions of Brill-Noether loci.
+The methods we use in the previous proof can also be used in the case of different expected codimensions to show that certain inclusions of Brill-Noether loci are impossible.
+Some results in this direction were proved in \cite{CK} Corollary 3.6 and in very recent work (see \cite{AHL}).
 While this tool is unlikely to prove Auel-Haburcak conjecture, it provides some evidence that inclusion of potentially maximal Brill-Noether loci are rare.
-We give only one example below:
+We give only one example below, many more could be investigated in a similar way.

 \begin{example} Assume that ${\mathcal M}^{r_1}_{g,d_1}\subseteq {\mathcal M}^{r_1+1}_{g,d_2}$ with the two loci being of codimension 2 and 1 respectively in ${\mathcal M}_g$.

 The conditions on codimension mean that $ g-(r_1+1)(g-d_1+r_1)=-2, \ g-(r_2+1)(g-d_2+r_2)=-1$.
 We can construct a smoothable $g^{r_1}_{d_1}$ on a chain of elliptic curves in which two of the curves have the differences of their nodes to be torsion of order $r_1+1+g-d_1+r_1-3$.
 If such a chain is in the boundary of ${\mathcal M}^{r_2}_{g,d_2}$, we need $r_1+1+g-d_1+r_1-3\le r_2+1+g-d_2+r_2-2$.
 Writing $\alpha_i=r_i+1, \beta_i=g-d_i+r_i$, we have the equations